18 Places to Visit Near Amsterdam by Train

 Nijenrode Castle in Breukelen is a great day trip from Amsterdam by train

-Breukelen is one of the few places close to Amsterdam by train on this list I still have to explore.
-Passing by Breukelen we saw perfectly curated laws sprawling out for spectacular manors the most opulent of which was without a doubt the 17th-century Nijenrode Castle ( a university nowadays).
+Breukelen is one of the few places close to Amsterdam by train on this list that I still have to explore.
+Passing by Breukelen, we saw perfectly curated laws sprawling out for spectacular manors, the most opulent of which was without a doubt the 17th-century Nijenrode Castle (a university nowadays).

-The canals were filled with little boats upon which locals lounged leisurely enjoying the sun, the town square was absolutely filled to the brink with lively bars and restaurants while the lush green vegetation around the town looked positively inviting for a long bike ride.
+The canals were filled with little boats upon which locals lounged leisurely, enjoying the sun.
+The town square was absolutely filled to the brim with lively bars and restaurants, while the lush green vegetation around the town looked positively inviting for a long bike ride.

 day trip by train from Amsterdam Almere